The Medical Need

 Surgery is unsuccessful so often because surgeons lack a tool to detect cancerous tissue in real time during surgery.
 Today, surgeons rely primarily on visual and manual assessment to find cancerous tissue during surgery.

 |There’s a pressing medical need to accurately differentiate cancerous and healthy tissue intra-operatively.
 Lightpoint Medical’s technology brings molecular imaging into the operating room in order to address this medical need.|

 Lightpoint Medical’s technology has the potential to detect cancer in real-time during surgery.
 The patient is injected with a cancer-targeted imaging drug which seeks out the cancerous tissue.
 The imaging drug then gives off a light signal or particle emission that can be detected by Lightpoint’s technology.
-The company has three products: The LightPath® Imaging System (CE Mark) for intraoperative specimen analysis, HARLI™ for life sciences, and PICO™ (under development) for robotic laparoscopic surgery.
+The company has three products: The LightPath® Imaging System (CE Mark) for intraoperative specimen analysis and SENSEI® for robotic laparoscopic surgery.